Jazz Chisholm Player Props: Marlins vs. Mets

 - Chisholm hit .254 with 10 doubles, four triples, 14 home runs and 21 walks.

-- Chisholm picked up an RBI in 33.3% of his games last year (20 of 60), with two or more RBIs in 14 of those contests (23.3%).
-He had three or more RBIs in seven games.
+- In 33.3% of his games a year ago (20 of 60), Chisholm drove home a run.
+In 14 of those games (23.3%) he recorded more than one RBI, and he had three or more in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.